 Adapted from L.W.
 Moore.
 1988.
 Pseudomonas syringae: disease and ice nucleation activity.
 Ornamentals Northwest Newsletter.
 12:4-16.

 Pseudomonas syringae is responsible for a number of economically important diseases in the Pacific Northwest.
 This bacterium can infect a wide variety of fruits, vegetables, and ornamental plants.
 Several important factors about these diseases must be considered before control measures can be implemented.
 This article will focus on symptoms, plant susceptibility, sources, and spread of the bacterium.
-Once these are known, cultural, biological, and chemical control methods can be effective.
+Once these are known, cultural, biological, and chemical management methods can be effective.

 Plant Symptoms Caused by Pseudomonas syringae